RLJLW/space-data-projects/README.md

 # Space Data Projects

+## Updates

+- Currently working on processing and analying SAR files - 2025/10/09
+- Doing research into orbit and properties of Comet C/2025 R2

-Projects using Space data - Ideas and Work in progress
+## Projects using Space data - Ideas and Work in progress

 I'm considering the following projects: